 ©Société des établissements de plein air du QuébecBrochure (PDF)

 Body of water.
 Canoe-camping.
 Children's playground.
 Entertainment.
 Fishing.
 Hiking (12 km).
 Hunting.
 Plant life observation.
 Site interpretation.
 Snowmobiling.
 Canoeing.
 Kayaking.
 Pedals boat.
 Rowboats.
 Wildlife observation.
 Other activities

 Boat ramp.
 Boutique / Sales counter.
+Cabin accommodations.
 Camping accommodation.
 Convenience store.
 Lodging on the premises.
 Panoramic view / lookout.
 Other services

 Free outdoor parking.
 Pay outdoor parking.